Coconut Oil For The Skin:

-The process of the "dry" method vs. the "wet" method is slightly different in that the wet method once pressed, produces milk and oil, then the two are separated by methods including fermentation and centrifuge machines.
+The process of the “dry” method vs. the “wet” method is slightly different. the “wet” method, once pressed, produces milk and oil.
+Then, the two are separated by methods including fermentation and centrifuge machines.

-The "dry" method uses heat to dry the copra and then it is pressed, to yield coconut oil.
+The “dry” method uses heat to dry the copra.
+Afterwards, is pressed, to yield coconut oil.

-Coconut oil, being somewhat high in medium chain-fatty acids, suggest it has unique properties that may be helpful with certain conditions like high blood pressure, obesity and diabetes, however repeatable evidence to support this is lacking.
+Furthermore, coconut oil, being somewhat high in medium chain-fatty acids, suggest it has unique properties that may be helpful with certain conditions like high blood pressure, obesity and diabetes.
+However, repeatable evidence to support this seems to be lacking.

 One particular study in 2009, performed a randomized double-blind clinical trial and looked at women with waste circumference > 88cm.
 Half of the women took supplementation with coconut oil and the other half soy bean oil over a 12-week period along with specific diet and daily walks.
 The group that took coconut oil daily had increased HDL’s levels, lower LDL levels and lower BMI.
 It was concluded that coconut oil may help to promote reduction in abdominal obesity.